GLOBAL MARKETS-World shares enjoy vintage year, seen gaining more in 2014

 SEB investment management.
 "There is still abundant liquidity

-even if the Fed started to taper and that is still the main
+even if the Fed started to taper and I think that is still the

 Reuters polls show European stocks are expected to hit new